stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 3 examples, 1 failure
 ```

-Our HTML test failed, but not big deal, we can edit our `golden` file and things will work just fine.
+Our HTML test failed but not big deal, we can edit our `golden` file and things will work just fine.
 Pretty simple right?

-Actually its not, let{s remeber this is just a didactic example, in the real life golden files stores really large outputs and it would be a waste of time to update them by hand.
-Fortunately `hspec-golden` provides us with `hgold` CLI tool that automatically updates golden files using.
+Actually it's not, let's remember this is just a didactic example, in the real life golden files stores really large outputs and it would be a waste of time to update them by hand.
+Fortunately, `hspec-golden` provides us with `hgold` CLI tool that automatically updates golden files using.
 Let's install it.

 Using stack: